A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Angie C.

-This small cat I'm holding is made of silk kimono offcuts and filled with rice and beans.
-There's a nice Japanese woman in Brisbane who makes these really intricate Kimonos and uses the leftover fabric to make cats of all colours.
-I think she must get sick of my friends dropping in to her store and only buying bean cats in bulk quantities, but every time I think of that happening it makes me smile.
-I was sent this one here by a dear friend during the first lockdown.
-It sits on my desk while I work from home, reminding me in the cold Melbourne winter of sunny friends in cities far away.
-I was 26 when this photo was taken, and was working as a journalist/writer.
+This small cat I’m holding is made of silk kimono offcuts and filled with rice and beans.
+There’s a lovely Japanese woman in Brisbane who makes intricate kimonos and uses the leftover fabric to create cats of all colours.
+I think she must get a bit tired of my friends dropping into her store and only bulk-buying the bean cats — but the thought of that always makes me smile.

 Pamela C.